Pansio

 Pansio is a district and a suburb of the city of Turku, Finland.
 It is located in the western part of the city.
 It has a population of 2,809 (As of 2006), and an annual population growth of -3.83%.

 19.25% of the district's population are under 15 years old, while 11.85% are over 65.
 The district's linguistic makeup is 87.82% Finnish, 1.55% Swedish, and 10.93% other.
 Pansio has a problem with unemployment, with an unemployment rate of 14.2% - the sixth highest of all districts in Turku.

+Community facilities

+Pansion koulu (Pansio School) offers basic education for students in grades 1–6.

+There is a State run youth centre.

+Economy

 A good part of the district is industrial area, and parts of the Port of Turku are located there.
-Pansio also hosts a naval base of the Finnish Navy, Archipelago Sea Naval Command.
+Pansio hosts a naval base of the Finnish Navy, Archipelago Sea Naval Command.
+The Pansio-class minelayer takes its name from the region.